US Green Card Renewal & Replacement

 For applicants who filed their petitions prior to January 2023, USCIS will issue fresh receipt notices to eligible conditional permanent residents who have previously received notices with an extension less than 48 months and whose petitions are still pending.
 These notices can be used with an expired green card as evidence of continued lawful status, where they will remain authorized to work and travel while waiting for a decision.

-Green card renewal FAQs
+Green Card Renewal FAQs

 How long does it take to renew a green card?